gdslab/data-to-science/README.md

 The above sections should provide all the necessary steps to get Data To Science up and running.
 These next sections provide additional information about using `docker-compose-dev.yml` for development, accessing the FastAPI documentation, and running the backend tests.

-## Development mode

-Add the following parameter to the above `docker compose` commands to run the development version of the application:
-`-f docker-compose.dev.yml`

-For example, `docker compose -f docker-compose.dev.yml up --build -d` will build and start the service containers using the `docker-compose.dev.yml` config file.
-This config file contains several additional service containers that can be helpful during development and it maps the backend and frontend code directories to the containers.
-This allows the backend and frontend service containers to immediately reflect the changes without re-building the Docker images.

-The development site can be accessed from `http://localhost`.

 ## Accessing the API

-After running `docker compose -f docker-compose.dev.yml up -d`, you should be able to access the web API from [http://127.0.0.1/docs](http://127.0.1/docs) or [http://127.0.0.1/redoc](http://127.0.0.1/redoc).
+After running `docker compose up -d`, you should be able to access the web API from [http://localhost:8000/docs](http://localhost:8000/docs) or [http://localhost:8000/redoc](http://localhost:8000/redoc).
 The first URL will display the Swagger UI documentation for the API and the second URL will display the ReDoc documentation.
 The API endpoints can be tried out from either URL.

 ## Running backend tests